DockYard/inquisitor/README.md

 end
 ```

-After `use Inquisitor, with: MyApp.Post` a cutom function is added to
+After `use Inquisitor, with: MyApp.Post` a custom function is added to
 the `MyApp.PostController`.
 In this case that function is
 `build_event_query`.
 The name of the function is dynamically created
 based upon the model name.
 So if the model was `MyApp.FooBarBaz` the